-Race organizer recommends three (3) types of fuel in order of preference.
+Race organizer recommends three (3) types of fuel in order of preference).
 The race organiser has to forward the recommendations to the IFMAR I.C.
 Section Chairman eight (8) months before the event.
 The final decision will be made six (6) months before the event by a majority vote of the IFMAR I.C.
 Executive and all Blocs will be notified of the decision.

-- 5.23.3 The recommended types of fuel must be commercially available at the time of the organizer's recommendations, (six (6) months prior to the event and remain available up until the commencement of the event - 5.23.4 An amount of up to \$US60 may be added to each entry fee to cover for official event fuel or fuels in case the fuel is not sponsored. - 5.23.5 Practice: For practice and pit running purposes only, all competitors must be able to purchase at the event (a minimum of five (5) liters) or one gallon) of the official fuel at standard commercial rates in case the fuel is not sponsored. - 5.23.6 Racing: At the commencement of official qualifying, the controlled fuel must be used for running on the track.
-This fuel is to be maintained by the organiser, in association with the IFMAR representative, within the controlled pitlane area.
-This controlled fuel must be identical to the fuel sold to the competitors for the practice period - 5.23.7 All mechanics, team managers and cars will be checked for compliance to the rules when entering the controlled pit area, i.e. no fuel, no fuel bottles and empty fuel guns may be brought into the pit area and cars must have empty tanks when entering.
+- 5.22.3 The recommended types of fuel must be commercially available at the time of the organiser's recommendations, (six (6) months prior to the event) and remain available up until the commencement of the event - 5.22.4 An amount of up to \$US40 for 1/10th may be added to each entry fee to cover for official event fuel or fuels in case the fuel is not sponsored. - 5.22.5 Practice: For practice and pit running purposes only, all competitors must be able to purchase at the event (minimum of five (5) litres) one gallon of the official fuel at standard commercial rates in case the fuel is not sponsored. - 5.22.6 Racing: At the commencement of official qualifying, the controlled fuel must be used for running on the track.
+This fuel is to be maintained by the organiser, in association with the IFMAR representative, within the controlled pit lane area.
+This official fuel must be identical to the fuel sold to the competitors for the practice period - 5.22.7 All mechanics, team managers and cars will be checked for compliance to the rules when entering the controlled pit area, i.e. no fuel, no fuel bottles and empty fuel guns may be brought into the pit area and cars must have empty tanks when entering.